 So, In honor of Mr. Dodson and all of his amazing work with so many people over the years, his family and friends are organizing a memory book for him for his upcoming birthday.
 If you have a memory of Mr. Potter that you would like to share for this special tribute, please write Shannon at: firstname.lastname@example.org.
 Deadline for submissions is Memorial Day.
 We love you Mr. Potter!

-In the stories of Rockbrook, perhaps no one is more legendary than former counselor and director Ellen Hume Jervey.
+In the stories and history of Rockbrook, perhaps no one is more legendary than former counselor and director Ellen Hume Jervey.
 Fondly known as “Jerky”, she was an institution at Rockbrook for over 40 years.
 Jerky grew up in Charleston, SC (just an interesting side note, Jerky lived next door to The Verner Gallery, the art gallery of Elizabeth O’Neill Verner, another memorable Rockbrooker).
 She began her Rockbrook career as a counselor in the 1920’s.
 After college, Jerky was the Physical Education Director at Hood College, but she continued to work at Rockbrook for the summer.
 In the 1940’s Jerky became a Director at Rockbrook and continued working at camp through the 1960’s.
 She lived in Charleston, SC during the school year where she taught at Ashley Hall, a private girls school.
 She is referred to by many of our alumna as one of the most influential people in their lives.